xaur/decred-news/journal-template.md

 { hint: new pieces of infrastructure or updates from existing: VSPs, exchanges, wallets, OTC desks, payment processors. use bullets or paragraphs, whatever looks best in a given month's compilation }

+{ check https://github.com/decred/dcrwebapi/commits/master for changes to the VSP list }

-Warning: the authors of Decred Journal have no idea about the trustworthiness of any of the services above.
+Warning: the authors of the Decred Journal have no idea about the trustworthiness of any of the services above.
 Please do your own research before trusting your personal information or assets to any entity.

 ## Adoption